Enmo7/photo_diod_LDR_Sensor-simple/README.md

 # photo_diod_LDR_Sensor-simple

-A simple program on Arduino in an photo sensor.
+A simple program on Arduino uno in an photo sensor.